 - Find A Balance Between Children You Know And Your Own Childhood – You need to gain the perspective of both your own childhood and that of other children.
 It’s going to take a little bit of balance and patience.
-Try to remember how things impacted you as a child and the emotions which you felt.
+Try to remember how things impacted you as a child and the emotions that you felt.
 Anger, hurt, disappointment, disbelief, happiness, and excitement.
-When you write for children you don’t have to dumb down the language or try to simplify everything, children will see straight through your story.
+When you write for children, you don’t have to dumb down the language or try to simplify everything.
+Children will see straight through your story.

-- Understand Your Audience – If you’re writing a children’s book for five-year old’s, then learn what five-year-old children enjoy, but don’t forget who’s buying and reading the books.
-Your book needs to not only appeal to five-year old’s, but also parents, siblings, relatives, and teachers.
+- Understand Your Audience – If you’re writing a children’s book for five-year-olds, then learn what five-year-old children enjoy, but don’t forget who’s buying and reading the books.
+Your book needs to be not only appeal to five-year-olds but also to parents, siblings, relatives, and teachers.
 Children are looking for a child or animal as the main character, someone they can imagine themselves as.
-However, adults buying books for children are looking for a story which teaches a lesson, amazing illustrations, or a book with clever and funny text.
+However, adults buying books for children are looking for a story that teaches a lesson, amazing illustrations, or a book with clever and funny text.
 They need to be able to imagine themselves reading the book to their children.

 - Remember, Writing A Children’s Book Is Just Like Show And Tell – You almost want your children’s book to be able to tell the story without any words.
 The average children’s book is only 32 pages long.
 In those 32 pages, you need to be able to start a story, finish a story, and tell the story.
 You need to use every advantage you have when getting the message of your story across.
 The plot, character development, writing, morals, and jokes must all be crammed into 32 pages.
 Your illustrations and pictures play a massive part in telling your story.
 If art and illustrations aren’t your forte, then there are some fantastic artists available to help bring your story to life.